 Norway is renowned for its hard rock mining, both open pit and underground.
-From a mining perspective, the deposit supports a low-cost production operation:
+From a mining perspective, the deposit supports a low-cost production operation due to:

-The optimised business case comprises an open pit mine at 1.5 Mtpa for 16 years followed by underground operations for a further 13 years.
+The optimized business case comprises an open pit mine at 1.5 Mtpa for 15 years followed by underground operations for a further 19 years and 8 years of production of stock-piled ore.
 The figure below shows the open pit and underground mine design.

 A key feature is the use of a glory hole inside the pit.
 The effect is reduced ore haulage requirements since most benches are close enough to dump ore directly into the raise-bored hole.
 Ore is then crushed and transferred to underground silos before being conveyed directly to the process plant.